psi1703/RaspberryPi/README.md

 Clock set failed     -> log and continue
 ```

 DRACHE and NIX responses may be suppressed in the journal to avoid burying ZEITNEHMER logs.
-Use `tcpdump` when you need to prove XML is flowing.
+Use the sniffer module when you need to prove XML is flowing on `br0`.

 ---